sylvaticus/BetaML.jl/docs/src/index.md

 - **Further examples**

 We also provide [some Jupyter notebooks](Notebooks.html) that can be run online without installing anything, so you can start playing with the library in minutes.

+## Contribute

+Contributions to the library are welcome.
+We are particularly interested in the areas covered in the "TODO" list in the readme file, but we are open to other areas as well.
+Please however consider that the focus is mostly didactic/research, so clear, easy to read (and well documented) code is more important that highly optimised one.
+For the same reason, it is fine to use verbose names.
+Please open an issue to discuss your ideas or make directly a well-documented pull request to the repository.

 ## Acknowledgements